MattiaTom/MattiaTom/README.md

 - 👋 Hi, I’m @MattiaTom, student in Italy
 -
--  I’m interested in Medical, Molecular and Industrial application of Biotechnologies sciences; for the three month internships for my bachelor's degree thesis (at the VIMM - Veneto Institute of Molecular Medicine), i've studied and learned the NGS Oxford Nanopore method, and yes i've have done the thesis on it.
+-  I’m interested in Medical, Molecular and Industrial application of Biotechnologies sciences; for the three months internship for my bachelor's degree thesis (at the VIMM - Veneto Institute of Molecular Medicine), i've studied and learned the NGS Oxford Nanopore method, and yes i've have done the thesis on it.
 -
 -  I’m currently learning as self-taugth Python and R, specifically for Bioinformatics applications
 -